A248/LibertyBans/README.md

 The developer API is extensive.
 LibertyBans does not recommend developers mess with the database as a first recourse.
 [More information here](https://github.com/A248/LibertyBans/wiki/Developer-API)

-## Other Information

-I am also a contributor to AdvancedBan.
-If you absolutely need Java 8 support I would recommend you use it.
-AdvancedBan has some problems with its design, and although I helped to improve it, there are some choices I needed to make differently in this plugin.

 ### License

 LibertyBans is licensed under the GNU AGPL v3.
 See the license file for more information.